nick22d/ddos-resilient-architecture-webapp/README.md

 ### WAF

-Attached to the CloudFront distribution is a WAF (Web Application Firewall) intended to provide protection against L7-based DDoS attacks (i.e. HTTP request flood).
+Attached to the CloudFront distribution is a WAF intended to provide protection against L7-based DDoS attacks (i.e. HTTP request flood).
 The web ACL of this project is configured with the following rules:

 - A blanket rate limit rule with a threshold of 500 requests that applies to all inbound HTTP/HTTPs requests indiscriminately.